Adarsh-V1/skillEdgeTech/SEO-TROUBLESHOOT.md

 ---

 ## **How to Check If Indexed**
-- Google: `site:bluvia.tech` (replace with your domain).
+- Google: `site:bluvia.vercel.app` (replace with your domain).
 If no results, your site is not indexed.

 ## **What To Do**
 1. Add your site to [Google Search Console](https://search.google.com/search-console/about).